EmbeddedSystemClass/FinalProject30402/README.md

 - Status 'T' or 'A' - Neopixels on high (Brightness = 877 out of 1023) with WiFi on: 0.99A
 - Status 'T' or 'A' - Neopixels on low (Brightness = 70 out of 1023) with WiFi on: 0.66A
 - Status '*' or 'U' - Neopixels off with WiFi on: 0.64A

+## Suggestions for Improvement ##

+1. I really don't try to differentiate IR signals (remote control codes).
+The wand can send 13 different signals, but the timing variances make the classification problem difficult.
+The IR4Arduino library didn't seem to have (or I couldn't find) a simple function set that would return a particular normalized timing signal that represented an ideal code.
+Perhaps it exists, perhaps not.
+The idea that most often came to mind while studying this, was that this seemed to be a good use case for the Arduino 101 (new replacement for Arduino Uno), with its Intel Curie module and the 128-neuron Pattern Recognition hardware.
+A neuron could be trained for each signal needed, and different wand commands could be triggered.
+This seemed to be overkill for my demo situation, however.
+2. I really didn't delve much into Neopixel programming.
+My "pattern" just sent the same color to all 17 pixels, and changed it 3 times.
+This could be augmented with spatially-interesting patterns as well, such as rotating an every-3rd-pixel pattern in 3 positions, with the other pixels left dark.
+I also thought about using random colors for each pixel and just shifting them a few times.
+Also, I considered various geometric or algorithmic designs, such as each pixel is a fraction brighter or dimmer than the last, all in the same basic color.
+But this would work best with some other color scheme, such as HSV with a converter to RGB.
+I didn't feel like writing all this, or exploring whether another library would support this mode better.
+3. A different sensor could take the place of the LDR's simple analog input.
+I briefly considered using a more complicated light sensor, such as the TSL2561 which I had previously bought, or the required DHT-11 digital temperature/humidity sensor, or the Bosch BME-280 which also had pressure.
+(I used this in my FinalProject5381 for another course.)
+4. Just using the pic in Dropbox to send an MMS text via Twilio, instead of the data in a string for SMS.
+This would take about a minute to complete though.
+5. Cloud data processing or AI for the uploaded pic file (see IBM Watson usage in Bluemix cloud for typical possibilities).
+Image recognition, object classification, many other things are possible.
+6. Twilio can cause scripted things to happen when making a phone call.
+I toyed with calling the phone number provided and playing the Harry Potter theme to the caller, or something similar.
+7. Causing a shutter click sound when the pic is taken.
+This would require a way to download and play audio files from the gadget.
+Possibly easier to do on the Linux side if a USB audio device can be controlled.
+The webcam I used (Logitech 5000) has a mic but no speaker.
+Since there is only one USB port, a hub would be needed.
+Or perhaps a way to play the file on the MCU side would be workable.
+But data is limited there, even in flash PROGMEM.
+8. Try to fix the Linux Python 2.7.3 issues with TLS security calls.
+There are some suggestions offered, but when I first tried them, they failed because I hadn't installed the compiler.
+But now that I have that, I may pursue this solution, rather than wait for Arduino folks to release new firmware.